 The harp is one of the oldest and popular stringed musical instruments.
 The instrument has a unique construction with strings at an angle to its soundboard.
 The strings are plucked with fingers.
-The history of the harp goes back to ancient Asia, Europe, and Africa.
+The history of the harp instrument goes back to ancient Asia, Europe, and Africa.
 The instrument was first used in 3000 BCE.
 In the middle ages, the harp gained immense popularity in Europe when a lot of variants were developed.
 The instrument also gained popularity in Latin America in the Renaissance period.

-Harp is still played in Africa and Asia in many countries in a modern form.
+Harp instrument is still played in Africa and Asia in many countries in a modern form.
 Globally, the instrument has many variations.
 For example, different variants of harps use strings made of nylon or their combination.
 Modern harp is different in technique.
 Pedal harp is another stringed instrument played in Orchestra since the 19th century.
 In this modern era of musical revolution, a family of mid-sized harps is played that contains nylon strings plucked with fingers.
-These harps resemble with historical harps played in Europe such as Celtic Harps.
+These harps instrument resemble with historical harps played in Europe such as Celtic Harps.